Vanished: The Search

 When nothing substantial comes out of their search, investigators decide to re-interview the three soldiers who said they saw Vanessa in the parking lot that day.

+It turns out these soldiers don't really know her.
 Investigators realize they gave conflicting descriptions of what Vanessa was wearing.

 The soldiers aren't even completely sure what she looked like.

 And they later realize that they saw Vanessa in the morning, not the early afternoon.
+So that tip ends up being a bust and a waste of valuable time.

+This blow forces investigators to regroup.
 As officials continue to move forward with their investigation, Myra and her family feel like they're being kept in the dark.

 The meetings were useless.

+There was no new information.
 We gave them literally every single thing that they asked for.

 There wasn't a thing that we said no to, whether it was phone records or everything, literally everything.

-Even our stuff at this point,
+Even our stuff at this point.

-we gave them everything.
+We gave them everything.

-The Army says they remained communicative with the Guiennes, but this is an open investigation.
+The Army says they remain communicative with the Guiennes, but this is an open investigation.
+So Fort Hood said they couldn't share too much information.

+That left the family feeling incredibly frustrated.
 They felt they had the right to know how close or how far investigators were from finding Vanessa.

-He refused to ask to answer any questions about the investigation
+to answer any questions about the investigation

-because for mostly everything that I would ask, oh, it's an ongoing investigation, we can't answer your questions.
+because for mostly everything that I would ask, oh, it's an ongoing investigation.
+We can't answer your questions.

 You know, I can certainly sympathize with not having all the information you want.

+Again, Major General Martin.
 But we want to make sure that, number one, we have due process.

 And so we have to balance information sharing with due process.

+We have to maintain the integrity of the investigation.
 The family feels like they're being stonewalled by Army investigators.

+The Guienne start putting up posters of Vanessa around the base.
 At the top of each poster, the word missing in big bright red letters.

 And right below it are two pictures of Vanessa, one in her army fatigues, the other of her in civilian clothing, smiling.
+They list her physical features, height, 5'3.

-Hair color - dark brown.
+Hair color, dark brown.
+Tattoos.

+Cross with flower on left arm.
 Myra also creates a social media post about Vanessa's disappearance.

-It's a picture of Vanessa in a bright yellow sundress with palm trees in the background.
+It's a picture of Vanessa in a bright yellow sundress with palm trees in the background, her hair pulled back in a bun.
+She has a soft smile.

 Her face has that golden glow from the sunset.

-I posted it and
+I posted it, and

 sure enough, it went viral.

 One of the people who sees Myra's post about Vanessa was local television reporter Olivia Leveda.
+She covers what's happening around Killeen, the small Texas town neighboring Fort Hood.

 Some of her reporting centers around Fort Hood and the local military operations.